-E-commerce, fashion and beauty industry are where product recommendations are much needed.
+E-commerce, fashion, and the beauty industry are where product recommendations are much needed.

 Chatbot technology has given a new makeover to the beauty industry.
-Bloom Avenue’s Olivia, Facebook Messenger bot is the best example.
-Olivia is a user-facing chatbot that asks a series of skin related questions, and then recommend the right skincare products for each user.
+Bloom Avenue’s Olivia, Facebook Messenger chatbot is the best example.
+Olivia is a user-facing chatbot that asks a series of skin-related questions, and then recommends the right skincare products for each user.

 Isn’t it vital we believe to engage with customers where they are?

 With an increase in messenger platforms for business, one of the most important channels is social.
-As per the Business Insider report, consumers choose the main four social networks – Facebook, Twitter, Instagram, and LinkedIn.
+As per Business Insider report, “Consumers choose the main four social networks – Facebook, Twitter, Instagram, and LinkedIn”.

 Chatbots significantly boost user engagement on these popular social websites and communicate with customers through live chat platforms like Facebook Messenger.
 Chatbots Magazine says, “Chatbots are taking over social media marketing as they allow consumers to engage with them in terms of customer service, and transactional engagements”.